Cicero race riot of 1951: Riot

 With the Clarks now living in the apartment, word was passed along that there would be "fun" at the apartment.
-On July 11, 1951, at dusk, a crowd of 4,000 whites attacked the apartment building that housed Clark's family and possessions.
+On July 11, 1951, at dusk, a crowd of 4,000 whites attacked the apartment building that housed the Clark family and their possessions.
 60 police officers were assigned to the scene to control the rioting.
-Women carried stones from a nearby rock pile to bombard Clark's windows.
+Women carried stones from a nearby rock pile to bombard the Clarks' windows.
 Another tossed firebrands onto the window and onto the rooftop of the building which 21 family members fled before the rioting.
 The mob also destroyed a bathtub, woodworks, plaster, doors, windows, and set fires to the place.
 Most of the whites who joined in the rioting were teenagers.
 Firemen who rushed to the building were met with showers of bricks and stones from the mob.
 Sheriffs' deputies asked the firemen to turn their hoses on the rioters, who refused to do so without their lieutenant, who was unavailable.
 The situation appeared to be out of control and County Sheriff John E. Babbs asked Illinois Governor Adlai Stevenson to send in the Illinois National Guard.
 As troops arrived at the scene, the rioters fought with them.
 Armed with bayonets, rifle butts, and tear gas, the troops ended the riot by setting a 300-meter (328-yard) perimeter around the apartment block in which the rioting was in progress.
 By July 14, most of the violence had ended.
 When the riot was over, $20,000 in damage had been done to the building.